On braids and links up to link-homotopy: Links up to link-homotopy

 \subsubsection{The 5-component algebraically split case.}

 This section is dedicated to the study of \emph{5-components algebraically split links}.
-These are links such that the linking numbers are trivial for any couple of components.
+These are links such that the linking number is zero for any pair of components.
 Equivalently, algebraically split links are given by the closure of a normal form with trivial clasp-numbers for any degree one comb-clasper.

 The following proposition is the algebraically split version of Proposition \ref{propbypass}.
+The proof is essentially same and is left to the reader.